stuartcryan/advanced-google-maps-alfred-workflow/README.md

 5. Submit a pull request :D

 ## History
+Version 2.0.1
+* Fixed dirtw bike command... it hadn't been connected... after all the testing! #oops

 Version 2.0.0
 * Renamed workflow to 'Advanced Google and Apple Maps Workflow for Alfred'.
 Left bundleID intact deliberately